Progressive Web App (PWA) Links

-“The web is becoming a platform for lightweight apps that can be accessed on-demand, installed without friction, and incrementally updated” from Twitter’s Lite blog article.
+“The web is becoming a platform for lightweight apps that can be accessed on-demand, installed without friction, and incrementally updated” from Twitter’s Lite blog article .

 “Progressive web apps (PWAs) are web applications that are regular web pages or websites, but can appear to the user like traditional applications or native mobile applications.”
 WikiPedia

 Google has been talking about PWA’s for awhile and my interest is growing in the PWA approach.
+“Progressive Web Apps are user experiences that have the reach of the web, and are:

 This new level of quality allows Progressive Web Apps to earn a place on the user’s home screen.”